mbrand1/uidserver/README.md

 I'm on Debian Linux, so...

 1. apt-get install python-flask
+2. Download this project and uncompress it
-2. cd to uid directory
+3. cd to uid directory
-3. python ./uidserver.py
+4. python ./uidserver.py

 This will start up the application on your local machine on port 8080 (for testing).

 In order to make this work "for real", you'll need a webserver that can deploy <a href="http://wsgi.readthedocs.org/en/latest/">WSGI</a> apps.
 See: http://flask.pocoo.org/docs/0.10/deploying/

 This application *must* run on port 80.
 Otherwise, you won't see any tracking beacons.
 They are only injected with normal HTTP requests.

+## Testing

+Hit your local machine with a curl request and custom header like this:

+<code>curl -H "X-UIDH: 123456789" http://localhost:8080/api</code>

+Look for the X-UIDH header in the returned JSON.

 ## Licenses